EternityForest/THUNDERWARS/README.md

 ## 🌅 DAWN BRIEFING

-You Have Been Drafted
+> You Have Been Drafted

 Conduct this review around breakfast or before you begin your day’s first duties.

 Your DAWN BRIEFING NOTES should be entered into the GENERAL LOG.

+### Inspection
 1. Brief Sweep of the Physical Environment

+### Review?
+1. Review your OPERATING STANCE
+2. Review DAWN CONTEXT PAGE
+3. What obligations, meetings, or events are there today?
-2. What missions are underway?
-What’s the next move?
+4. What missions are underway?
-3. Review the recent General Log
+5. What’s the next actionable step for each?
-4. Review any calendars or todo lists you keep.
+6. Review any calendars or todo lists you keep.
-5. Review Recent GENERAL LOG notes
+7. Review Recent GENERAL LOG notes
-6. Recall the day's plans, obligations, meetings, and events
-7. Review DAWN CONTEXT PAGE
 8. Review FATIGUE DUTY Chart
+9. Review MESS HALL: What morale, nutrition, or recovery actions are needed?

+### Planning
-9. Record Today’s Intentions.
+1. Record Today’s Intentions.
 Consult BRANCH if in any doubt.
-10. Expected Hazards and Traps: What might go wrong?
+2. Expected Hazards and Traps: What might go wrong?
 What ambushes are likely?

-11. Review MESS HALL: What morale, nutrition, or recovery actions are needed?
-12. Review your OPERATING STANCE
+> Standby....
+Ready.....
+GO!

 ### 🛡️ STANDING ORDERS & OPERATING STANCE